Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

 \subsection{Merge}

-The $K$ blocks output by the previous step are then merged to group together all the hash codes for a given bucket.
-Specifically, the pairs are merged by their \var{id} component only.
-In this way we are also able to check that all keys were correctly hashed to distinct hash codes\footnote{In case of a duplicate hash code, any MPHF construction must fail.
+The $K$ blocks output by the previous step are then merged to group together all the hash codes of each bucket.
+Specifically, the pairs are merged by their \var{id} component first, then by \var{hash}.
+In this way we are also able to check that all keys were correctly hashed to distinct hash codes \footnote{ Any MPHF construction fails in case of hash collisions.
 However, the failing probability is very low and depends only on $n$ and $u$.
-Indeed, we never saw a single collision during our experiments using $u=64$ bits.}.
-Moreover, since pairs having the same \var{id} are also sorted by \var{hash}, checking for duplicates is efficient (i.e., scanning of the pairs).
+Indeed, we never had collisions during our experiments using $u=64$ bits for both $h(x)$ and $h^{\prime}(x)$. }.
+Moreover, since pairs having the same \var{id} are also sorted by \var{hash}, checking for duplicate keys is very efficient as it can be performed with a single scan.

-During this step we also accomplish to sort the buckets by non-increasing size, as follows\footnote{ The steps \emph{map} and \emph{merge} have the same role of the steps called \emph{mapping} and \emph{ordering} in the original MOS framework introduced by FCH~\cite{fox1992faster}.
-However, in our construction, the ordering of the buckets is carried out during both steps: sorting of the pairs during \emph{map} and displacing of the pairs into the $L$ buffers during \emph{merge}.}.
-We allocate $L$ buffers, where $L$ is the largest bucket size.
+During this step we also accomplish to sort the buckets by non-increasing size as follows.
+We allocate $L$ buffers.
 Suppose the merge for a bucket is complete and the bucket contains $k$ hash codes.
-We append its identifier and the $k$ hash codes to the $k$-th buffer.
-In this way we have all the buckets of the same size written contiguously.
+We append its identifier and the $k$ hash codes to the $k$-th buffer so to have all the buckets of the same size written contiguously.
+Once the merge is complete, the $K$ input blocks with the pairs are destroyed.